Modifying Source Record Clusters

 To move source records between clusters:

-1. Open your data product.
+1. Open the data product.

 4. To move records, select one or more record, and either:

 1. Drag and drop the selected records to its correct entity.
-Confirm the move.

 2. Select records, then choose Actions > Move.
-Confirm records to move into the chosen entity.

 Creating a New Entity